Remember the cute little brown table I found at the thrift store? I finally finished transforming it.

 I removed the wheels and added ball accents to the top corners.
 The wheels made it too tall next to the chair I placed it by.
 I saved them, if I ever want to use the table somewhere else.
 The table was a bit beat up so instead of trying to make it perfect, I made DIY chalk paint and gave it a distressed white finish.
 It is exactly the type of table I have been searching for to go with the big white chair in my family room.

 I made a few variations for it.
-Mirror inserts are one.
+Mirror inserts are one (I have another mirrored coffee table in my living room that I love).
 I can just imagine some candles and greenery on the mirrors when the holidays come around.
 The mirrors on the top and bottom will reflect the light and add to the holiday glow.

 I was inspired to paint this table a bright fun color like one of the tables from oomph.
 I adore this site and browse frequently for inspiration.